Hamilton Township, Mercer County, New Jersey: Mayoral history

 On April 27, 2012, Mayor John Bencivengo was charged by the U.S. Attorney's office for corruption in the extortion of payments in exchange for influencing the awarding of a health insurance contract for the Township's Board of Education.
 On June 22, 2012 he was indicted by a federal grand jury on five criminal counts including extortion, attempted extortion, money laundering and two counts related to the federal travel act.

 On June 29, 2012, Rob Warney, a former Hamilton Township Director in Mayor John Bencivengo's cabinet, pleaded guilty before US District Court Judge Peter Sheridan to laundering money related to the federal bribery indictment against Mayor Bencivengo.
 Warney also admitted to accepting a bribe in 2006 in exchange for his vote and influence over a health insurance broker's contract.

 On November 19, 2012, Bencivengo was found guilty on all counts of corruption, extortion and bribery.
 He submitted his resignation effective November 21, 2012.
 Councilman Kevin J. Meara was sworn in as Acting Mayor, replacing Bencivengo following his resignation.
 On March 24, 2013, Bencivengo was sentenced to a 38-month prison term, which he served at a minimum security federal prison at Lewisburg Federal Penitentiary in Lewisburg, Pennsylvania.
-On September 23, 2013, his attorney filed an appeal with the Third Circuit Court of Appeals, which was denied in April 2014.
+On September 23, 2013, his attorney filed an appeal with the United States Court of Appeals for the Third Circuit, which was denied in April 2014.
 He was released to a half-way house in December 2014, and completed his sentence while under house arrest in June 2015.

 Federal, state, and county representation

-Hamilton Township is located in the 3rd Congressional District and is part of New Jersey's 14th state legislative district.
+Hamilton Township is part of New Jersey's 3rd congressional district and 14th state legislative district.